 Dr. Andy Lingwall email@example.com

-Dr. Lingwall is an Associate Professor and teaches public relations here at Clarion because he loves the business.
+Dr. Lingwall is a Professor in the Department of Communication who teaches public relations here at Clarion because he loves the business.
 Since earning his B.S. degree in Public Relations from the University of Florida in 1989, he has worked as an account executive with Russell & Herder advertising agency in Minnesota and from 1993-1999 as a public relations specialist with Tacoma Community College in Washington.
 During that time, he was also a news reporter, with eight years of freelance work with The News Tribune in Tacoma.
 He knows both sides of the news desk, so he hopes his experience is helpful to his students.
 He earned his M.Ed. and Ed.D. with the University of Washington.
 Dr. Lingwall specializes in public relations course and serves as the faculty adviser to the university's chapter of the Public Relations Student Society of America (PRSSA).

 Mr. James Lyle firstname.lastname@example.org

 Jim Lyle is an Assistant Professor in the department and the Director of the Clarion Speech and Debate Team.
 As the team's leader, they have achieved national rankings and compete at the national level.
 He received his B.A. from the University of Pittsburgh with an emphasis in international relations, political theory, and political philosophy.
 He has an M.A. from Wake Forest University in Communication and is completing his work toward his PhD in Communication and Rhetorical Studies at Duquesne University.
 He is an active researcher with publications on intercollegiate debate.

 Dr. Laurie Miller email@example.com